anand-ocp/poc-hub-keycloak-proxy/README.md

 This repository contains a sample application for deploying JupyterHub as a means to provide Jupyter notebooks to multiple users.
 Authentication of users is managed using the Keycloak auth proxy.

+**Note: This sample application can only be deployed where secure routes in an OpenShift cluster with generated host names have signed certificates.
+You cannot use Minishift or ``oc cluster up``, which use self signed certificates.**

 Deploying the application
 -------------------------